 Menu Option Description Standby Settings The functions below are available in standby mode (plugged in, but not turned on).
+VGA Loop Through When selecting On, the projector outputs the signal received only from COMPUTER IN.
 Audio Pass Through When selecting On, the projector outputs an audio signal when the Audio In and Audio Out sockets are correctly connected to a proper device.
 USB A Power When On, the USB Type A port can supply power, and the Control Method will automatically switch to RS-232.